 What is it like when your kids come home for holidays?
 How are things different?
 How has your relationship with them changed?

-As I said above, I am in my second empty nest phase.
-With each phase, your relationship changes as they become more independent, and you have to practice letting go.
+As I said above, I am really in my “second” empty nest phase.
+With each phase, your relationship changes as they become more independent, and you have to practice letting go all over again.
 When they are single and out of college, they are still under your wing emotionally to some extent.
 When they marry and have their own family, it changes again.

-(Suzy) Many thanks to Gale for opening her heart and sharing the challenges, struggles, and joys of her empty nest experience.
-Isn’t she wonderful?
+(Suzy) I think Gale’s advice about not resisting change and letting your kids “go” is so wise.
+Many thanks to Gale for opening her heart and candidly sharing the challenges, struggles, and joys of her empty nest experience.